ypriverol/github-paper/document/manuscript.md

 others increase the quality and move the project forward. _Forking_ a repository and providing _pull requests_ constitute an easy way for collaboration inside and over organisations boundaries.
-A user that forks a repository creates a copy under their github account.
+A user that forks a repository creates a copy under their GitHub account.
 Modifications like a branch with new features or bug fixes can conveniently be provided to the forked (upstream) repository by opening a pull request.
 Once it is opened for review and discussion, it usually results in additional